conduitio-labs/conduit-connector-redshift/README.md

 ### Table Name

-For each record, the connector adds a `redshift.table` property to the metadata that contains the table name.
+For each record, the connector adds a `opencdc.collection` property to the metadata that contains the table name.

 ## Destination